schmidt1024/Blank-Bootstrap-Edition/README.md

 ## Demo

-Look at [http://d.blank.vc](http://d.blank.vc) to see the source.
-Keep in mind it's only a blank white page.
+Look at [http://b.blank.vc](http://b.blank.vc) to see the source.
+Keep in mind it's only a copy'n'paste page from bootstrap theme.

 ## Functions